NCH-Motion-Laboratory/cp_analyysi/README.md

+NOTE: these scripts have not been maintained and may not work with current gaitutils API.

-These are (semi)automatic processing / analysis scripts for the CP research project.
+(Semi)automatic processing / analysis scripts for the CP research project.

 Two stages: